dbeniamine/vim-compile/README.markdown

 ## What is new ?

++   Since V0.3, you can now define a custom builder for instance ̀`build.sh` with custom build and execute command.
+Such a builder will be always chosen if available.

 +   Since v0.2.3, vim-compile will try to retrieve the latex main file for compilation and execution.